-For a evening out to the opera, getting married, dancing at a formal ball, or attending a lavish dinner party meant it was time for men to dress in their finest.
-1920′s men’s formal wear kept the traditional top hat and tailcoat as well as added a option for a dinner jacket called a Tuxedo coat today.
+An evening out to the opera, getting married, dancing at a formal ball, or attending a lavish dinner party meant it was time for men to dress in their finest.
+1920s men’s formal wear kept the traditional top hat and tailcoat as well as added an option for a dinner jacket called a Tuxedo coat today.

-1910′s men’s formal wear consisted of a black fitted jacket with long ‘swallow’ tails in the back, a white vest, trousers with silk stripes on the sides, and a white bow tie.
-While this “white tie” look continued to be in fashionable in the 1920′s it was gradually losing favor.
+1910s men’s formal wear consisted of a black fitted jacket with long ‘swallow’ tails in the back, a white vest, trousers with silk stripes on the sides, and a white bow tie.
+While this “white tie” look continued to be fashionable in the 1920s, it was gradually losing favor.

 A double-breasted dinner jacket became popular in America in the late ‘20s.
 It was worn without a vest and eventually in the 1930s with an early form of a cummerbund.
 Two flap pockets were usually found on the front, and a slit breast pocket made room for a white pocket square.

 Trousers had thin legs and cuffs turned up at the high ankle.
-Formal pants were worn very short – men’s black silk socks were visable, even while standing up.
-A sharp crease down the center gave a polished look to the new relative informality of evening wear.
+Formal pants were worn very short – men’s black silk socks were visible, even while standing up.
+A sharp crease down the center gave a polished look to the relative informality of evening wear.

 1920s Formal Shirts and Vests

-By the end of the 1920′s some young men (mostly American’s) tossed out the stiff bib front shirt in favor of a silk night shirt!
+By the end of the 1920s, some young men (mostly Americans) tossed out the stiff bib front shirt in favor of a silk night shirt!
 These soft shirts with smooth or pleated fronts certainly were more comfortable and casual.
-They were only considered acceptable for summer time semi formal occasions although plenty of young men worn them to formal events too.
+They were only considered acceptable for summer time semi-formal occasions, although plenty of young men wore them to formal events, too.

-The prince of wales made the backless vest very popular in the late 20′s.
+The Prince of Wales made the backless vest very popular in the late ’20s.
 It attached around the back with just two straps.
 The lack of back fabric made it cooler to wear in warmer climates.
-Fred Astaire copied the prince’s new fashion who also found the backless vest to be cooler while dancing.
+Fred Astaire copied the prince’s new fashion and also found the backless vest to be cooler while dancing.